 If you enter the command without keywords, the output includes the interface type information for all ports on the switch.
-If you use the uni keyword, the output includes only the UNIs.
-If you use the nni keyword, the output includes only the NNIs.
+If you specify the port type (eni, nni, or uni), the output includes information for the specified port type.

 Expressions are case sensitive.
-For example, if you enter | exclude output, the lines that contain output do not appear, but the lines that contain Output appear.
+For example, if you enter I exclude output, the lines that contain output do not appear, but the lines that contain Output appear.